klaudiosinani/binstree/readme.md

 - Return Type: `Boolean`

-The method determines whether a node is a partial node (has ony one non-null child), returning `true` or `false` as appropriate.
+Determines whether a node is a partial node (has ony one non-null child), returning `true` or `false` as appropriate.

 ```js
 const {Tree} = require('bstrie');